INFORMATION

 Can it be called art?

-The debate whether Māori digital art or graphic design is art or not is maybe best left to the eye of the beholder.
+The debate whether Māori digital art or graphic design is art can be best left to the eye of the beholder.
 As a person who enjoys creating I view the mouse of a computer, like a paint brush simply as a tool to be used to create a visual piece of work.
-Whether it is a graphic or painting the importance is the creative and thinking process.
+Whether it is a graphic or painting the importance is the creative and thinking process behind the work.
 The medium used to express this is up to each individual artist.

 Kowhaiwhai